Skip to Content

 Bright office with a sofa, framed decor on grey wall, modern clock, desk with a computer lamp, plants, round rug on the floor, and a mobile storage rack

-Converting the living room and setting up a home office for remote work in it means making the most out of your limited space.
-Incorporating all the elements of the home office in the living can be accomplished by creating a space in the living room entirely for office work.
+Converting the living room and furnishing the office for remote work means making the most out of your limited space.
+Incorporating all the elements of the home office in the room can be accomplished by creating a space entirely for work.
+It can also be done by incorporating desks and chairs or using multifunctional furniture.

 Don’t Forget Design & Decor: Keep your living space uplifting by painting the space a lighter neutral color that helps keep the room bright for a better work environment.
 Add decor items such as mirrors, lamps, and other light fixtures to provide light in the evening when you may be working late.

-Choosing A Living Room Office Chair
+Choosing A Chair

 Office room with desk, chair, floor lamp, and indoor plants

 When choosing an office chair for your transformed living room, you need to take into account your comfort and productivity while working and at the same time the aesthetic and look it can contribute to the room.
-For your comfort and productivity, a good office chair considers the following factors:
+For your comfort and productivity, a good chair considers the following factors:

 • Backrest: This is an important factor, especially if you spend most of your time sitting down.
 The recommended width for an ergonomic office chair is between 12 to 19 inches.